 - Enables donors to harmonize their efforts towards disability-inclusive funding

-- Reaches grassroots organizations that larger donors cannot reach
+- Reaches grassroots, marginalized, and high risk organizations that larger donors cannot reach

 - Facilitates feedback about donor investments in this neglected area of human rights and development